Robert M. (Bob) Hatcher

 Bob led the Tennessee Eagle Program from 1980 – 2000 and served on the Southeastern Bald Eagle Recovery Team from 1997-2001.
 He has written many authoritative publications on eagles.

-After retiring from the TWRA in 2001, Bob served as an eagle consultant with the American Eagle Federation, responding to email questions from viewers.
+After retiring from the TWRA in 2001, Bob served as an eagle consultant with the American Eagle Foundation, responding to email questions from viewers.
 He was also the leader of a Bald Eagle Grant Advisory Team, advising AEF concerning its administration of an endowment fund from the Bald Eagle Commemorative Act of 2004.

 Peter Nye, retired from New York’s Department of Environmental Conservation, is one of the top eagle biologists in the nation.
 He was a pioneer in re-establishing eagles after their population declined dramatically, due to DDT.